mwthinker/ZombieLegacy/README.md

 SDL2_image, SDL2_mixer, SDL2_ttf and OpenGL.
 It also uses the Box2D library
 (http://box2d.org/) but that is embedded in the project, it is under the open source license "License.txt" found in the Box2D directory.
-To read XML files the TinyXML2 (http://www.grinninglizard.com/tinyxml2/) library are used and the source is imbedded in the zombie project.
+To read XML files, the TinyXML2 (http://www.grinninglizard.com/tinyxml2/) library is used and the source is embedded in the zombie project.
 TinyXML2 is under the ZLIB license.

 There is also two other project embedded in the zombie project, i.e. MwLibrary